mantidproject/mantid/dev-docs/source/WritingCustomConvertToMDTransformation.rst

 Summary
 -------

-If a single point of matrix workspace together with correspondent log files can be converted into a single MDEvent (multidimensional point of MD workspace), a simple custom plugin can be written to do this transformation.
+If a single point of a ``MatrixWorkspace`` together with correspondent log files can be converted into a single MDEvent (multidimensional point of MD workspace), a simple custom plugin can be written to do this transformation.
-Existing framework in this case deals with all other tasks, namely the iterations over source workspace, conversion of the workspace units into the units of the conversion formula, defining target workspace, constructing MD-events instances and adding these events to the MDWorkspace.
+The existing framework in this case deals with all other tasks, namely the iterations over source workspace, conversion of the workspace units into the units of the conversion formula, defining the target workspace, constructing MD-events instances and adding these events to the ``MDWorkspace``.

-A ConvertToMD plugin implements ``MDTransfInterface``, so to write a plugin one has to write a class which inherits from this interface and register this class with ``MDTransfFactory``.
+A ``ConvertToMD`` plugin implements ``MDTransfInterface``, so to write a plugin you must write a class which inherits from this interface and register this class with ``MDTransfFactory``.
 The macro to register the class with the factory is similar to the macro used to register an algorithm with Mantid or Unit class with the Unit conversion factory.
 The macro is located in ``MDTransfFactory.h``.

-The class inheriting from ``MDTransfInterface`` has to perform two tasks:
+The class inheriting from ``MDTransfInterface`` performs two tasks:

-- Define the target MD workspace and its dimensions (both the number of dimensions and the dimension units)
+- Define the target MD workspace and its dimensions (both the number of dimensions and the dimension units).

 - Initialize the transformation and define a formula to transform a single point of input data into output data.

 These two tasks are mainly independent, but implemented within a single class to be handled by the single dynamic factory.
-**Note that the functions which define the target MD workspace are called before the ``MDTransfFactory`` initialize function.**
+**Note that the functions which define the target MD workspace are called before the MDTransfFactory initialize function.**
-The ``initialize`` function accepts the ``MDWorkspace`` description and is expected to fully define all class variables used during the transformation from a point of matrix workspace into an MD point of a target ``MDWorkspace``.
+The ``initialize`` function accepts the ``MDWorkspace`` description and is expected to fully define all class variables used during the transformation from a point of a ``MatrixWorkspace`` into an MD point of a target ``MDWorkspace``.

 Workflow
 --------
-This work-flow is implemented in the ``ConvertToMD`` algorithm's ``exec()`` function.
+This workflow is implemented in the ``ConvertToMD`` algorithm's ``exec()`` function.

 #.
 Select a conversion and obtain additional algorithm parameters from the algorithm interface.